TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-provenance-github-actions.md

 ## Attempt 1

 My first idea was to add an extra step to the existing Build CI workflow that would run `npm run lerna-publish`.
-I used the [npm documentation](https://docs.npmjs.com/generating-provenance-statements) to include the npm auth token in the environment and to force provenance generation to be used.

-I'm using lerna to publish packages so can't pass a provenance flag through to the npm publish call.
 I don't want to publish every build, so I made the publish step conditional.
 It will only run on a push to main, only for one of the matrix builds and only if the triggering commit was created by `lerna version`.

 {% raw %}